Do You Want To Study Off-Campus During Interim 2015?

 - There are five main types of programs.
 It is important to determine what type of experience best fits you and your desire for study independently or in a group.

-- St. Olaf Faculty Led Programs: Term in the Middle East, Term in Asia, Global Semester and Environmental Science in Australia are 4-5 month programs led by St. Olaf faculty.
+- St. Olaf Faculty Led Programs: Mediterranean Semester, Global Semester and Environmental Science in Australia are 4-5 month programs led by St. Olaf faculty.
 Students live and study as a group and are taught by local faculty for all but one course, which is taught by the St. Olaf Field Supervisor.
 January Interim programs are one-month programs taught by St. Olaf faculty in both domestic and abroad locations.

-- Exchange Programs: St. Olaf has exchange agreements with universities in Germany, China, Japan, Tanzania, Scotland, Norway, Korea and Thailand.
+- Exchange Programs: St. Olaf has exchange agreements with universities in Germany, China, Japan, Tanzania, Scotland, Norway and Korea.
 Students from universities abroad study at St. Olaf and St. Olaf students most often study abroad in the language of the country.

 - Direct Enrollment: Programs in England, Scotland, Ireland, Russia, Turkey, Egypt, Norway, New Zealand and Australia allow students to enroll as regular students of these universities for a semester or year.
 Students live either on campus or in apartments near campus, cook their own meals and take exams alongside university students.

 - St. Olaf Programs: A few programs are St. Olaf organized, but not led by St. Olaf faculty.
-These are: Term in China; Biology in South India and Student Teaching in India, Korea or Hong Kong.
+These are: Term in China; Biology in South India and Student Teaching in India.
 Students are alone or in a group of 4-10, integrated into the culture.

 Do You Want To Study Where You Speak the Language?